 • Drain the water from the dal and rice.

-• Transfer the dal to the high speed blender (or a wet grinder) and grind to a smooth paste.
+• Transfer the dal to the high-speed blender (or a wet grinder) and grind to a smooth paste.
 Add cold water or ice cubes (about 1/2 to 1 cup) as needed to grind the dal.
-Transfer the batter in the instant pot steel insert (or another large bowl if not using instant pot).
+Transfer the batter to the Instant Pot steel insert or another large bowl.

-• Transfer the soaked idli rice to the grinder and grind to the smooth paste.
-Add cold water as needed to grind to a fine paste (about 1.5 cups).
-Transfer the batter to the same instant pot steel insert.
+• Transfer the soaked idli rice to the grinder and grind it into a slightly coarse batter.
+Add cold water as needed to grind (about 1.5 to 2 cups).
+Transfer the batter to the same Instant Pot steel insert or another large bowl.

 Consistency of Idli Dosa Batter